 parole hearing - in favor of his release.

 Peter once asked the Lord, “How many times must I forgive my brother?”
 But Peter's

-So when Peter asks, “How many times must I forgive my brother?”, Jesus, in essence,
+asks, “How many times must I forgive my brother?”
+Jesus, in essence,

 replies, “How many times should I forgive you?”

-- What are the consequences for refusing to forgive?
+- What are the consequences of refusing to forgive?

 - Who are the beneficiaries of forgiveness?